stevenjob/rates-exchange/README.md

 - The app is not fully tested, although most of the component tests try to cover the main flow.

+- Used typescript but i cut some corners (using `any`) as i did not want to spend too much time correcting type definitions.

 - I expect some edge cases that were not covered like very large numbers